Q&A will be available for each session. Engage with industry experts throughout the conference.

 11:35 a.m.
 ET

 This team prepares a forecast that analyzes the budgets, as well as trends and dynamics, related to defense mission-critical and embedded systems directly involved in C5ISR.
 The major submarkets that will be covered are: C5 (Command and Control, Communications, Computers, Cyber), ISR (Intelligence, Surveillance, and Reconnaissance), and electronic warfare.
-Significant areas of investment through major program spending covered (unclassified portions are included).
+Significant areas of investment through major program spending will be covered (unclassified portions are included).

 This study team takes a qualitative look at the latest in federal technology trends and how they will offer future business opportunities.